 Not completely.
 Application consistent and crash consistent snapshots can be used for databases/volumes that participate in a SQL Server Availability Group, to be mounted as a standalone database outside of the SQL Server Availability Group.
 At this time you cannot seed a database for joining a database into an existing SQL Server Availability Group.
-This is under investigation with engineering.

 Is the FA SSMS Extension limited to only use SQL Server Management Studio?